Q: What is the Conditional Admit General Studies (GS) Program?

 A: Those students whose overall high school GPA is high but who lack certain courses in math, science and/or writing are chosen by the Admissions office to complete the mandatory six-week program with the purpose of fortifying the students' academic foundation.

-A: In the event that you do not successfully complete the Summer On-Campus or Summer Online Program, you will not be permitted to continue at NYU-Poly.
+A: In the event that you do not successfully complete the Summer On-Campus or Summer Online Intensive, you will not be permitted to continue at NYU-Poly.

 A: No. You have been selected because of your potential for success at NYU-Poly as evidenced by your previous academic success and motivation.
-No more than 100 students enter the General Studies Program each year.
+No more than 100 students enter the Conditional Admit General Studies (GS) Program each year.

-A: No. Students in the General Studies Program are selected by the Admissions Committee.
+A: No. Students in the Conditional Admit General Studies (GS) Program are selected by the Admissions Committee.
 You are one of a small group of highly qualified students selected for this program.

-A: No. The General Studies Program is designed for students who are at the very beginning of their college careers.
+A: No. The Conditional Admit General Studies (GS) Program is designed for students who are at the very beginning of their college careers.

 A: In the event that your overall GPA falls below a 2.0 or you fail to complete at least 24 credits by the end of your second GS semester, the summer following your first year will be a probationary period during which you have a chance to meet minimum GS requirements.
 If you fail to earn at least a 2.0 and/or 24 credits by the end of that probationary summer, you will be dismissed from NYU-Poly.
 However, our rigorous initial admissions standards as well as the pro-active and structured weekly tutoring and advising sessions during your first year are designed to promote your success in pursuing your NYU-Poly degree as planned.